Dice

 ★ "Cuttin’ didos" is a playful way to describe someone’s antics.
 It’s a Southern/Appalachian survival of an older English phrase meaning "to caper about." ★

-Documented in the Dictionary of American Regional English and Appalachian dialect collections.
-The phrase comes from 18th-century English "dido" (a prank or caper) and was carried into American Southern speech, where it flourished as "cutting didoes."
+Found in Appalachian dialect collections, the phrase comes from 18th-century English "dido" (a prank or caper) and was carried into American Southern speech, where it flourished as "cutting didoes."

 Still heard in the South and Appalachia, especially among older speakers.
 Outside the region it’s rare and reads as quaint or archaic.